 It’s said that life inspires art—and what better place to get inspired than in art school?
-(Or at least a college or university with a great visual arts program.)
+(Or at least a college or university with a great Visual Arts program.)
 With so many programs across the country to explore, where do you start?
 Right here, of course!
-Below you’ll find amazing schools that offer visual arts majors throughout the Eastern US.
+Below you’ll find amazing schools that offer Visual Arts majors throughout the Eastern US.
 This is a great place to get to know colleges and universities quickly and see if they offer programs you’re interested in.

 But that’s not even the best part!
-You’ll find a brief overview of each school’s visual arts offerings on this page, but if you want more info, each school name is linked to their CollegeXpress profile so you can learn more.
+You’ll find a brief overview of each school’s Visual Arts offerings on this page, but if you want more info, each school name is linked to their CollegeXpress profile so you can learn more.
 Better still, you can click the green “Connect me” button below each school to have your CollegeXpress profile information sent directly to the admission office—then they’ll reach out to you with more information.
 There are so many ways to research and learn about schools on CX, so let’s get started.

 Albright College is a church-affiliated coeducational liberal arts college in Reading, Pennsylvania—45 miles from Philadelphia.
 With an enrollment around 1,650 and a 14:1 student-faculty ratio, the College offers more than 50 programs of study, including Costume Design, Design & Merchandising, Photography, and more.
-Albright arts students are supported in their creative pursuits through digital CADD technology, opportunities to showcase their work, artistic studios, and more.
+Albright students are supported in their creative pursuits through digital CADD technology, opportunities to showcase their work, artistic studios, and more.

 Fashion Institute of Technology

 The Fashion Institute of Technology is a public institute of art, design, business, and technology in Midtown Manhattan, New York.
-With 2,160 visual arts students and a 16:1 student-faculty ratio, FIT offers 17 specialized Art & Design degree programs ranging from Fine Arts, Toy Design, and Photography to Animation, Interactive Media, and Game Design.
+With 2,160 Visual Arts students and a 16:1 student-faculty ratio, FIT offers 17 specialized Art & Design degree programs ranging from Fine Arts, Toy Design, and Photography to Animation, Interactive Media, and Game Design.
 FIT also provides opportunities for professional consultation, industry-sponsored competitions, and internships in the heart of New York City.

 Marist College’s Florence campus is a public coeducational school in Firenze, Italy.
-With a 15:1 student-faculty ratio and 25% of the student body coming from outside the US and Italy, students receive an international education in a US-style classroom with BA, BFA, and BS degree options in majors such as Digital Media, Fine Arts/Art History, Fine Arts/Studio Arts, Fashion Design, Interior Design, and Studio Arts.
+With a 15:1 student-faculty ratio and 25% of the student body coming from outside the US and Italy, this campus offers students an international education in a US-style classroom with BA, BFA, and BS degree options in majors such as Digital Media, Fine Arts/Art History, Fine Arts/Studio Arts, Fashion Design, Interior Design, and Studio Arts.
 Art portfolios are required for students applying to the Fashion Design, Interior Design, and Studio Art programs.

 Marymount Manhattan College